0xnenlabs/SageAI/README.md

 - Strong typing for functions using Pydantic.
 - Built-in in-memory FAISS vector database, with the option to integrate your own.
 - Easily test each function with an associated test.json file, supporting both unit and integration tests.
-- CI/CD integration, ensuring synchronicity between your vector db and the functions directory.
+- Built with CI/CD in mind, ensuring synchronicity between your vector db and the functions directory across all environments.
-- Minimalistic design with only two main dependencies: `openai` and `pydantic`.
+- Lightweight implementation with only three dependencies: `openai`, `pydantic`, and `qdrant-client`.

 ## Requirements

 ```
 python >=3.9, <3.12
 pydantic >=1.6, <=1.10.12
-openai ^0.28.1
+openai >=0.27.0
+qdrant-client >=1.4.0
 ```

 ## Installation